UpdraftFund/updraft-frontend-lit-ts/src/features/navigation/__tests__/README.md

-# Common Feature Tests
+# Navigation Feature Tests

-This directory contains tests for common components and utilities.
+This directory contains tests for navigation components and functionality.

 ## Testing Guidelines